 29 May 2020

-Aircraft repossession: using a Cayman Islands trust to hold the aircraft during remarketing
+Carey Olsen Aviation Bulletin 2019/2020: Aircraft repossession - using a Cayman Islands trust to hold the aircraft during remarketing

 Many airlines around the world have been left reeling by the impact of the COVID-19 pandemic and even once travel restrictions and quarantine requirements ease passenger demand is expected to recover slowly.
 The aircraft finance community has quickly found itself in an environment in which transactions are hurriedly being put in place to respond to the issues faced by airlines and it seems almost certain that more challenges lie ahead.